EMPAT94/neovim-config/README.md

 " A highly extendable fuzzy finder over lists.
 Plug 'nvim-telescope/telescope.nvim'

+" Use fzf instead of builtin finder in telescope
+Plug 'nvim-telescope/telescope-fzf-writer.nvim'

 " Wraps the Neovim treesitter API to provide functionnalities such as highlighting and incremental selection, " and a command to easily install parsers.
 Plug 'nvim-treesitter/nvim-treesitter', { 'do': ':TSUpdate' }

+" A File Explorer For Neovim Written In Lua
+Plug 'kyazdani42/nvim-tree.lua'

 " A light-weight and Super Fast statusline plugin.
 Plug 'glepnir/galaxyline.nvim', { 'branch': 'main' }